Student Advisory Committee

 In September 2024, the WFCA created the Student Advisory Committee.

-To apply to be a Student Officer and serve on the committee for the April 2025 through April 2026 term, applications will be due February 15, 2025.
-Application form and supplemental materials should be emailed to WFCA Past President Malyssa Gabrielson, This email address is being protected from spambots.
+To apply to be a Student Officer and serve on the committee for the April 2026 through April 2027 term, applications will be due February 15, 2026.
+Application form and supplemental materials should be emailed to WFCA Past President Scott Peterson, This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 Student Officer Application